LinkStackOrg/LinkStack/README.md

 - raising important links on the page
 - ordering links (new)
 - custom link option (new)
+- Social Share Preview for individual users (new)
 - counting clicks
 - managing users and pages and links
 - and ...